opcow/BuffReminder/README.md

 ## :exclamation: Warning :exclamation:
 **Saved variable format has changed in version 1.2.
 Saved configurations will be lost if you upgrade.**

+#### New
+- Experimental: Lua script conditional
+- A script should return a value that can evaluate as true or false.
+- Example: return UnitMana("player") < 2000

 #### Notes
 - The config dialog is opened by left-clicking the BR icon.
 - Buffs you want to monitor must be added to buff groups.